UN Biodiversity Summits

 UN Biodiversity | CC BY 2.0

-December 7-19, 2022 saw world leaders come together for COP15 in Montreal to address rapidly declining biodiversity and loss of nature, now termed the biodiversity crisis.
-Our platform for the ➡️ UN Biodiversity Summits has everything you need to know on past and upcoming events and developments.
+Every two years world leaders come together for the Convention on Biological Diversity to address the double planetary crises of rapidly declining biodiversity and loss of nature (animal species and ecosystems).
+Our platform for the ➡️ UN Biodiversity Summits has everything you need to know on past and upcoming biodiversity summits, including this years COP16 in Cali, Colombia.

 The logging industry, intensive farming practices, deforestation, irresponsible management, high-level corruption, pollution, climate changewildfires, overdevelopment and a host of other man-made factors have led to the unsustainable exploitation of our planet's natural resources.